 X-ray of your upper digestive system.

-What are the Treatments Available?
+What are the Treatment Available?

 It is important to begin treating GORD as soon as possible after you’ve been diagnosed.
 If untreated, acid reflux will continue to damage the oesophagus and create other problems later on.